Kapiainen/SublimePapyrus/README.md

 - Return completions for all scripts that exist within the import folders that have been defined in the package settings.

-- Return keyword completions are also returned on the basis of the context of the line that is being edited.
+- Return keyword completions based on the context of the line that is being edited (e.g. applicable function/event/property flags).

-- Provide information about the object behind the completion (e.g. a function's return type, a variable's type, whether a variable is a function/event parameter).
+- Provide information about the object behind the completion (e.g. a function's return type, a variable's type, whether a variable is a function/event parameter, the origin of the completion).

 Caching is used by the intelligent code completion system in order to improve performance.
 Saving a script invalidates the portions of the cache that would be affected by modifications to that script.